 There are three different levels of settings:

-- Default Settings - applies to all batches and all products in all batches.
+- Default Batch Settings - applies to all batches and all products in all batches.

-- Batch Settings - applies specifically to the specific batch.
+- Batch Defaults - applies specifically to the specific batch.

 - Product Settings - applies specifically to the selected product.